TRON-Bioinformatics/neofox/docs/source/02_installation.md

 Move into the neofox folder: `cd neofox`

-To download NetMHCpan and NetMHC2pan software, each user must explicitly accept the software license.
+To download NetMHCpan and NetMHCIIpan, each user must explicitly accept the software license.
 Thus, we cannot distribute the software or provide a direct URL to download it.
 Please make sure to download the right version from the sites indicated below.